cconover/featured-image-caption/readme.txt

 1. Featured Image Caption meta box below the Featured Image meta box.

 == Upgrade Notice ==

+= 0.6.2 =
+Fixes issue with incorrectly escaped characters for the meta box fields.

 = 0.6.1 =
 Fixes a bug introduced in 0.6.0 in the theme function.